-Getting ready for the move will take lots of preparations.
+Getting ready for the move will take lots of preparation.
 It’s advisable to start about 3 months in advance.
 Here is what Fantastic Services recommends.

-Hot tubs are connected to an electrical outlet, so unplug it before you do anything.
-The Fantastic Services moving team always recommends to put away all cords and tape them to the exterior of the appliance.
+Hot tubs are connected to an electrical outlet, so unplug them before you do anything.
+The Fantastic Services moving team always recommends putting away all cords and taping them to the exterior of the appliance.
 This way nothing would be dangling around and no one would trip on it.
 In this case, you could also place the cord in a plastic bag so it doesn’t get wet.

 Walk around and make a note of the potential obstacles in the transporting route.
 Does the route include stairs?
 Should you move some items out of the way?
 Is the gate opening big enough for the hot tub to pass?
 Will you carry it from the back entrance or from the front?
 Make your plan according to these questions and you and your helpers will have an easier time on moving day.